formlio/forml/docs/testing.rst

 ``typing.Callable[[typing.Any, typing.Any], bool]``, where the first argument is *expected* and the second is the *actual* value.

-This can be useful for example for :class:`pandas:pandas.DataFrame`, which doesn't support simple boolean equality check.
+This can be useful for example for :class:`pandas:pandas.DataFrame`, which does not support simple boolean equality check.
 Following example uses a custom matcher for asserting the values returned as :class:`pandas:pandas.DataFrame`: